-5 Ways to Help Stay Safe While Cycling
+Five Ways to Help Stay Safe While Cycling

 2. Make sure other people can see you.

-The Garmin Varia™ RCT715 and Varia™ RTL515 radar tail lights can be seen up to a mile away, and the Varia™ UT800 Smart Headlight projects a steady blast of 800 lumens to help drivers coming from the other direction see you from up to one mile away.
-Accidents happen when people are caught unaware, so the more time others have to see you coming, the more likely it is that your ride will be a positive event.
+The Garmin Varia RCT715 and Varia™ RTL515 radar tail lights can be seen up to a mile away, and the Varia™ UT800 Smart Headlight projects a steady blast of 800 lumens to help drivers coming from the other direction see you from up to one mile away.
+Accidents happen when people are caught unaware, so the more time others have to see you coming, the more likely it is that your ride will be an enjoyable experience.